jankokla/conflict-monitoring-ntl/docs/analysis/quantification.md

 ## Other Notes

 - How to get from DN to L (radiance): SDGSat[^3]

+## How to Go About It

+- [] Create proper reader for GHS-POP data: provide GDF and extract the patch (collate when necessary)
+- [] Convert DN to radiance for SDGSat[^3]
+- [] Resample GHS-POP and SDGSat to 15-arc second resolution (comparable to Black Marble)
+- [] Stack rasters for better analysis ...

 [^1]: Guo, B., Hu, D., & Zheng, Q. (2023).
 Potentiality of SDGSAT-1 glimmer imagery to investigate the spatial variability in nighttime lights.
 International Journal of Applied Earth Observation and Geoinformation, 119, 103313. https://doi.org/10.1016/j.jag.2023.103313
 [^2]: Mokhtari, Z., Bergantino, A. S., Intini, M., Elia, M., Buongiorno, A., Giannico, V., Sanesi, G., & Lafortezza, R. (2025).
 Nighttime light extent and intensity explain the dynamics of human activity in coastal zones.
 Scientific Reports, 15(1). https://doi.org/10.1038/s41598-025-85917-z